 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 40D and Fujifilm X-E2S and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X-E2S offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 40D does not offer wifi capability.
+In contrast, the 40D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 40D (unlike the X-E2S) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 40D and the X-E2S have been discontinued, but can regularly be found used on eBay.
 The 40D was replaced by the Canon 50D, while the X-E2S was followed by the Fujifilm X-E3.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 40D or the Fujifilm X-E2S – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 40D: